umeshxkataria/Mindvault/README.md

 ## ✨ Features

-- 🔐 **Google Auth** – Sign in securely with Google to access your personal vault.
 - 📝 **Thought Logging** – Journal freely and let MindVault analyze your tone.
 - 🎭 **Mood Detection** – Auto-categorizes your mood using sentiment analysis & keyword mapping.
 - 🌈 **Visual Gradients** – Dynamic mood-based UI gradients to reflect your inner world.